nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Incomplete\] Rejection Rate feature
+### Rejection Rate feature

 #### Proposed Implementation

 The proposed rejection rate mechanism is facilitated by `Model` and `Calculator`.
-The `Model` component checks if the position exists and accesses it, while `Calculator` calculates the rejection rate.
+The `Model` component checks if the position exists and accesses it, while `Calculator` calculates the rejection rate (if applicable).
 Implements the following functions:
-* `ModelManager#hasPositionWithTitle()`  — Checks if a position with such a given title exists.
+* `ModelManager#hasPositionWithTitle()`  — Checks if a position with a given title exists in the MTR.
-* `Calculator#calculateRejectionRate()`  — Calculates the rejection rate of a position based on the number of applicants and number of rejected applicants.
+* `Calculator#calculateRejectionRate()`  — Calculates the rejection rate of a position based on the number of total applicants and number of rejected applicants for that position.

 These operations are exposed in the `Model` interface as `Model#hasPositionWithTitle()` and `Model#calculateRejectionRate` respectively.

 Given below is an example usage scenario and how the rejection rate mechanism works at every step.

 Step 1.
-The user launches the application and is assumed to have some positions and applicants applying for a position in the PositionBook and ApplicantBook respectively.
+The user launches the application which is assumed to have some positions and corresponding applicants applying for them in the MTR.

 ![InitialState](images/rejection-rates/Initial-state.png)